Physical Properties of Chemical Compounds

 Melting Point Determination

 The melting point of a solid is the temperature at which it changes from a solid to a liquid.
-It is measured by heating a sample of the solid in a melting point apparatus and observing the temperature at which it melts.
+It is measured by heating a sample of the solid and observing the temperature at which melting occurs.

 Boiling Point Determination

 The boiling point of a liquid is the temperature at which its vapor pressure equals the atmospheric pressure.
-It is measured by heating a sample of the liquid in a boiling point apparatus and observing the temperature at which it boils.
+It is measured by heating a sample of the liquid and observing the temperature at which boiling occurs.

 Density Determination